Microsoft Windows version history: Windows Server 2003

-Windows Server 2003 R2, an update of Windows Server 2003, was released to manufacturing on December 6, 2005.
+Windows Server 2003 R2, an update of Windows Server 2003.
 It is distributed on two CDs, with one CD being the Windows Server 2003 SP1 CD.
 The other CD adds many optionally installable features for Windows Server 2003.
 The R2 update was released for all x86 and x64 versions, except Windows Server 2003 R2 Enterprise Edition, which was not released for Itanium.

 Windows XP x64 and Server 2003 x64 Editions

 On April 25, 2005, Microsoft released Windows XP Professional x64 Edition and Windows Server 2003, x64 Editions in Standard, Enterprise and Datacenter SKUs.
 Windows XP Professional x64 Edition is an edition of Windows XP for x86-64 personal computers.
 It is designed to use the expanded 64-bit memory address space provided by the x86–64 architecture.

 Windows XP Professional x64 Edition is based on the Windows Server 2003 codebase, with the server features removed and client features added.
 Both Windows Server 2003 x64 and Windows XP Professional x64 Edition use identical kernels.

 Windows XP Professional x64 Edition is not to be confused with Windows XP 64-bit Edition, as the latter was designed for Intel Itanium processors.
 During the initial development phases, Windows XP Professional x64 Edition was named Windows XP 64-Bit Edition for 64-Bit Extended Systems.